RuhulAminSharif/SQL-Commands/Basic_Commands.md

 | Command | Description |
 | ----------- | ----------- |
 |**CREATE TABLE** table_name ( <br>  column_name_1 data_type (size) NULL/ NOT NULL , <br> column_name_2 data_type (size) NULL/ NOT NULL ,<br> column_name_3 data_type (size) NULL/ NOT NULL , <br>... ... ...<br>... ... ...<br>PRIMARY KEY(column_name/s) ,<br> CONSTRAINT fk_name FOREIGN KEY (Column_Name/s) REFERENCES referenced_table_name(referenced_column_Name/s) ON DELETE CASCADE ON UPDATE CASCADE , <br>... ... ...<br>... ... ...<br>); |  To Create a Table with Primary key and Foreign Keys.<br> <br>**For example:** <br>create table personal( <br>id int, <br>name varchar(50),<br>birth_date date, <br>phone varchar(12), <br>gender varchar(1));<br> <br><b><u>NOTE:</u> Each Table can have only one Primary Key which may consist of one or more than one Columns.
 But a table/relation may have multiple Foreign Key.In Case of, Foreign Key declaration, referenced Column have to be Primary Key in referenced table/relation.|

-#### Data Types:

-There are three main data types:
-- String
-  - **char(size)** : fixed length string, column length can be 0 to 255
-  - **varchar(size)** : variable length string, length can be 0 to 65535
-  - **binary(size)** : fixed length string but only stores binary byte string, length 0 to 255, default 1
-  - **varbinary(size)** : variable length string but only stores binary bytes string, length 0 to 65535, default 1
-  - **tinytext** : holds a string with maximum length of 255 charachters
-  - **text(size)** : holds a string with maximum length of 65535 bytes
-  - **mediumtext** : holds a string with maximum length of 16,777,215 bytes
-  - **longtext** : holds a string with maximum length of 4,294,967,295 characters
-  - **tinyblob** : for BLOBS. max length : 255 bytes
-  - **blob** : for BLOBS, max length : 65,535 bytes
-  - **mediumblob** : for BLOBS, mex length : 16,777,215 bytes
-  - **longblob** : for BLOBS, mex length : 4,294,967,295 bytes
-  - **enum(values1, values2, ...)** : A string object that can have only one value, chosen from a list of possible values.
-We can list up to 65535 values in an enum list
-  - **set(val1, val2, val3, ...)** : A string object that can have 0 or more values, chosen from a list of possible values.

-- Numeric
-  - **bit(size)** : bit value type. size 1 to 64. default size 1
-  - **tinyint(size)** : value range from -128 to  127. maximum size 255
-  - **int(size)** : value ranges from 2147483648 to 2147483647.
-  - **integer(size)** : value ranges from 2147483648 to 2147483647
-  - **smallint(size)** : A small integer.
-Signed range is from -32768 to 32767.
-  - **mediumint(size)** : A medium integer.
-Signed range is from -8388608 to 8388607
-  - **bigint(size)** : A large integer.
-Signed range is from -9223372036854775808 to 9223372036854775807.
-  - **bool** : Zero is considered as false, nonzero values are considered as true.
-  - **boolean** : Zero is considered as false, nonzero values are considered as true.
-  - **float(p)** : A floating point number.
-MySQL uses the p value to determine whether to use FLOAT or DOUBLE for the resulting data type.
-If p is from 0 to 24, the data type becomes FLOAT().
-If p is from 25 to 53, the data type becomes DOUBLE()
-  - **double(size,d)** : A normal-size floating point number.
-The total number of digits is specified in size.
-The number of digits after the decimal point is specified in the d parameter
-  - **decimal(size,d)** : An exact fixed-point number.
-The total number of digits is specified in size.
-The number of digits after the decimal point is specified in the d parameter.
-The maximum number for size is 65, but default 10.
-The maximum number for d is 30, default 0.
-  - **dec(size,d)** : Same as DECIMAL(size,d)
-- Date and Time
-  - **date** 'yyyy-mm-dd', allowed '1000-01-01' to '9999-12-31'
-  - **datetime(fsp)** 'yyyy-mm-dd hh:mm:ss', allowed '1000-01-01 00:00:00' to '9999-12-31 23:59:59'
-    - Adding DEFAULT and ON UPDATE in the column definition to get automatic initialization and updating to the current date and time
-  - **timestamp(fsp)** 'yyyy-mm-dd hh:mm:ss', allowed '1970-01-01 00:00:01' UTC to '2038-01-09 03:14:07'
-  - **time(fsp)** 'hh:mm:ss', allowed '-838:59:59' to '838:59:59'
-  - **year** a year in four-digit format, allowed 1901 to 2155 and 0000

 </details>

 <details>